 - 1 Tbsp Minced Ginger

 - 1 Tbsp Gochugaru or 1/2 tsp cayenne pepper (depending on how hot your kimchi is, and what your taste buds can take)

 - 1/4 teaspoon Splenda or 1/2 teaspoon sugar

-- Salt to taste depending on your kimchi and soy sauce
+- Kosher Salt depending on your kimchi and soy sauce

 - Add green onions and diced tofu if using.